i ramarri

 Italian cycling team Legnano

-Have you ever looked at an old Legnano racing bicycle frame?
+Have you ever looked at an old LEGNANO racing bicycle frame?
 I am not talking about the 1980s Maurizio Fondriest era machines that were very beautiful and of their day.
+I am talking about what Gino Bartali would have known in the first decades after World War 2.

 The Legnano brand mark of this period is a stencil, not a transfer, you can almost see the brush marks, white lettering on a maroon background.
 The font is informed by the physical limitations of a stencil and revels in the aesthetic and constraint of one.
 This stencil mark could be used on a packing crate, a car door or as a template for an embroidered jersey.
 Simple modern tools for mass production, mass production by hand.
 The font is high modernism, function and form in what looks like a simple expression.
 The Legnano downtube mark would not look out of place on a packet of sugar in a cafe, it somehow slides into that everyday effortless Italian design that is in the background of everyday life.